Eligibility: Principal Investigator or Project DirectorSPA-11-006

 ProceduresEach project must have a designated principal investigator (PI) or project director (PD).

 Full-time faculty members (regardless of academic rank) and full-time staff are eligible to serve as PI/PD.
 Other persons (such as visiting faculty or retired faculty) are eligible to serve as PI/PD upon approval by the dean and research office.
-In such cases, a Memorandum of Understanding must be signed and on file with the appropriate research office and a full-time faculty member may be required to serve as a co-PI/PD.
-Please contact the research office for guidance.
+In such cases, a Memorandum of Understanding must be signed and on file with the Office of Research Administration and a full-time faculty member may be required to serve as a co-PI/PD.
+Please contact the Office of Research Administration for guidance.

 Some individual fellowship application guidelines require that the fellow be listed as PI/PD (e.g. NIH National Research Service Awards).
 In these cases a sponsor or mentor meeting the eligibility criteria above must be named as project director on IU proposal records.
 This individual is responsible for administrative and scientific oversight of the project.